India soldier from Meerut Cantonment arrested on charges of spying

 New Delhi, Oct 17: A soldier has been arrested on charges of espionage at Meerut.
 The soldier of the Indian Army's Signal Regiment was arrested on charges of espionage.

 He is currently be questioned by the police for further information.
-The arrest comes just days after an engineer at the BrahMos was arrested on charges of passing on crucial information allegedly to the ISI.
+The arrest comes just days after Nishant Agrawal an engineer at the BrahMos was arrested on charges of passing on crucial information allegedly to the ISI.

 Also Read | 10 years on Kerala SIMI operative arrested in connection with Bengaluru blasts